 - (a) Developing and implementing written procedures for notifying and providing forms for filing with the California Victim Compensation Board (CalVCB) to crime victims, their dependents, or family.
 Access to information or an application for victim compensation shall not be denied based on the victim's or derivative victim's designation as a gang member, associate, or affiliate, or on the person's documentation or immigration status (Government Code § 13962; 2 CCR 649.35; 2 CCR 649.36). - (b) Responding to inquiries concerning the procedures for filing a claim with CalVCB (2 CCR 649.36). - (c) Providing copies of crime reports requested by CalVCB or victim witness assistance centers.
-Disclosure of reports must comply with the Records Maintenance and Release Policy. - (d) Annually providing CalVCB with his/her contact information (Government Code § 13962). - (e) Developing in consultation with sexual assault experts a sexual assault victim card explaining the rights of victims under California law (Penal Code § 680.2). - 1.
-Ensuring that sufficient copies of the rights of sexual assault victim card are provided to each provider of medical evidentiary examinations or physical examinations arising out of sexual assault in the Foothill-De Anza Community College District Police Department jurisdiction (Penal Code § 680.2).
+Disclosure of reports must comply with the Records Maintenance and Release Policy. - (d) Annually providing CalVCB with the crime victim liaison's contact information (Government Code § 13962). - (e) Developing in consultation with sexual assault experts a sexual assault victim card explaining the rights of victims under California law (Penal Code § 680.2). - Ensuring that sufficient copies of the rights of sexual assault victim card are provided to each provider of medical evidentiary examinations or physical